lassemon/hatsuportal_old/README.md

     - _on windows, remember to share the drive that you are developing on, with docker_
   - `docker-compose down` stops all running containers

+## Troubleshooting
+$ docker-volume-watcher \
+`WARNING:root:No mounts match container name pattern * and host directory pattern *`
+- SOLUTION: you have not started docker-compose with `docker-compose up`